discord/discord-rpc/README.md

 ## Sample: button-clicker

 This is a sample [Unity](https://unity3d.com/) project that wraps a DLL version of the library, and sends presence updates when you click on a button.
-Run `python build.py unity` in the root directory to download the correct library files and place them in their respective folders.
+Run `python build.py unity` in the root directory to build the correct library files and place them in their respective folders.

 ## Sample: unrealstatus

 This is a sample [Unreal](https://www.unrealengine.com) project that wraps the DLL version of the library with an Unreal plugin, exposes a blueprint class for interacting with it, and uses that to make a very simple UI.
-Run `python build.py unreal` in the root directory to download the correct library files and place them in their respective folders.
+Run `python build.py unreal` in the root directory to build the correct library files and place them in their respective folders.

 ## Wrappers and Implementations